centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 _B2B/B2C_
 A selection is where products are held when chosen for purchase.
 Once the selection is checked out, it becomes an Order.
 Typically in B2C we will call it Cart and in B2B an Order Sheet.

-### **Seller** *

 ### **Sent date**
 Timestamp for when a shipment was marked as “Shipped” and the shipment was completed.

 ### **Serializable product**
 _B2B/B2C_
+Boolean attribute of a Product.
 A product is serializable if every item sold is unique, identified 1:1 by its serial number.
 For example, a red summer shirt size XL is not serializable, since it’s exactly the same as all other red summer XL shirts.
+Serial number can be appended to the shipment details when specific, serialized item is being added to shipment.

 ### **Shipment**
 _B2B/B2C_
 A Shipment is generated from a sales order.
-One order can have multiple shipments.
-It’s the outbound delivery.
+One order can have multiple shipments, which will be used by a warehouse to print packing lists and print delivery notes.
+When a shipment is completed there is an option to save tracking number so that the information can be sent to the consumer.
+Shipment is also the entity from where you can create and Invoice.

 ### **Shipping cost**
 _B2B/B2C_
 The price of the freight of the order.
 It can be defined as a fixed price, or depend on the number and/or weight of items in order.

-### **Size** *
-The size of the product.

 ### **Size chart**
 _B2B/B2C_
 A chart that contains multiple sizes.
 Each variant for a product must have a size chart selected

-### **SKU** *
+### **SKU**
 Stock Keeping Unit.
 In Centra the full SKU is built from three different values: main product SKU, variant SKU and size SKU.

-### **Static** *
+### **Static**
 In Centra, statics are used to define some of the commonly used parts of the system.
 For example, e-mail statics can be used to define templates for order confirmations and cancellations.
 Other statics can define store terms and conditions, or items to be used in the Front End - a static button text or footer content.
 There are some pre-existing statics, and the customer has the option to add their own.
+Statics are defined by their name, type and the Store they’re configured for.

 ### **Store**
 _B2B/B2C_
 Centra can have multiple stores in the same instance.
-The normal setup is to have two stores - one for B2C and one for B2B. have a B2C and a B2B store.
+The usual setup is to have two stores - one for B2C and one for B2B.
 It is however possible to have more than one B2C store if needed.
+Each Store can have its own plugins configured.
+Each Store also has its own structure in terms of Brand, Categories, Pricelists and so forth.
+In a more general term a Store is a separate sales channel.
+However if you are to create two Wholesale stores they will share the same invoice number, hence you can not use stores for a multi company setup in B2B/Wholesale if you want to create Invoices.

 ### **Supplier**
 _B2B/B2C_
 A Supplier in Centra is from where your products are purchased or manufactured.
+It’s from a supplier you can create supplier orders and supplier orders can be shown in the Order API for integrations with either supplier or warehouses.
+It’s on the supplier you add your purchase price/cost price for your products.

+### **Supplier Delivery**
+_B2B/B2C_
+From a supplier order you can create one or many deliveries.
+On a delivery you have the option to add additional cost, meaning you can get a correct landed cost for your products when they are added to your warehouse.

+### **Supplier Order**
+_B2B/B2C_
+You can base a supplier order on the demand created from your preorders, additionally you can add over buy to you order, meaning you will have more to sell when you receive the goods from your supplier.

 ## **T**